 - Completed official GRE or LSAT exam

-Admission to the BA/MCJ is competitive.
+Admission to the BACJ/MCJ is competitive.
 Applicants will be evaluation on the following:

 - Grade point average (overall and in criminal justice course work